 We Welcome Your Call Or Email

 Would you like to speak with an attorney regarding child support?
 To schedule your free consultation, call 517-219-9301.
 You may also contact our lawyers online.
 Our office hours are 9 a.m. to 5 p.m.
-Monday through Friday, with weekend and evening hours by appointment.
+Monday through Thursday, 9 a.m. to 4 p.m.
+Friday, with weekend and evening hours by appointment.

 How do I choose a good family lawyer?